Princess Stéphanie of Monaco: Fashion

 In 1983, after her physical recovery from the accident that killed her mother, Stéphanie started an apprentice programme at Christian Dior under the direction of head designer Marc Bohan.
 The following year, she debuted as a model on the biannual haute couture special published by Spanish magazine ¡Hola!, a venture that she repeated in 1990.
-In 1985, Stéphanie covered German Vogue and the American edition of Vanity Fair.
-She also became the spokesman of the Swiss beauty line La Prairie, for which she was photographed by Horst, and she appeared on the cover of French Vogue, photographed by Helmut Newton in September 1986.
+In 1985, Stéphanie appeared on the cover of German Vogue magazine and the American publication Vanity Fair.
+She also became the spokeswoman of the Swiss beauty line La Prairie, for which she was photographed by Horst, and she appeared on the cover of French Vogue, photographed by Helmut Newton in September 1986.

 In 1986, Stéphanie launched a swimwear line Pool Position with Alix de la Comble, whom she had met during her internship at Dior.
-The fashion show to present the line, held at the Sporting Club in Monaco and attended by Prince Rainier III, Prince Albert and Princess Caroline, was a major event covered by the worldwide media.
+The fashion show to present the line, held at the Sporting Club in Monaco and attended by her father, Prince Rainier, and siblings Caroline and Albert, was a major event covered by the worldwide media.
 In 1989, Stéphanie launched her own self-titled perfume.

 Stéphanie co-owns Replay cafes and stores in both Monaco and Barcelona.
-In December 2008, she guest-edited and covered the Vogue Paris.
+In December 2008, she was guest-editor of Vogue Paris and appeared on the magazine's cover.